jonboland/oldfolder/README.rst

           old_files_2
  Would you like to proceed?: Y/N

-You see a simple before and after example below:
+A simple before and after example can be seen below:

 Before
 ~~~~~~